fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Creation of Hawwah (Eve)

 </summary>
 Adam’s spouse, although commonly referred to as Eve or Hawa, is not mentioned by name in the Quran despite being referred to in many places.
-The details regarding how Eve was created is not mentioned in the Quran.
+The details regarding how Eve was created are not mentioned in the Quran.
 However, it is made evident that Eve was created from Adam.

 While the creation of Eve is not described in detail, the Qur'an does make it clear that a "mate" was created with Adam, from the same nature and soul.